There are many reasons why you might want to know how to create a new Gmail account.

 How to create a new Gmail account

-2. Google asks you enter some fairly basic information in order to open your Gmail account: your first name, last name, the username you want, and a password (typed twice to ensure it's typo free).
+2. Google asks you enter some fairly basic information in order to open your Gmail account.
+Enter your first name, last name, the username you want, and a password (typed twice to ensure it's typo free).
+Make sure you check out our guide on how to make a strong password.

 While there’s no rule that you have to use your real name, as with the likes of Facebook, bear in mind that this is how your emails’ recipients will see you.

 Think creatively.
-Try including an initial, your profession, or a series of numbers that’s memorable to you, though avoid anything that could be useful to cybercriminals looking to steal your details for phishing attempts.
+Include an initial, your profession, or a series of numbers that’s memorable to you, but avoid anything that could be useful to cybercriminals looking to steal your details for phishing attempts.

 (Note: Gmail ignores periods in email handles, so "john.smith", "joh.nsmith" and "johnsm.ith" would all end up being equivalent to "firstname.lastname@example.org".)

-4. You’re in!
-Now you just need to fill in a few more details before you can start using your shiny new Gmail account.
+4. Now fill in the remaining details and you'll be able to start using your shiny new Gmail account.

-Expand the "More Options" drop-down menu just above the checkboxes and you can stop advert personalization and prevent your app, web and YouTube history from being linked to your new account if you wish.
+6. Click the "More Options" drop-down menu just above the checkboxes.
+If desired, select the options to stop advert personalization and prevent your app, web and YouTube history from being linked to your new account.

 Your page may look different, depending on the rules in your country.